 The NetFlex-3 driver reports information events and descriptions of each event.
-Most of these events are reported as information and do not necessarily indicate a problem.
+Most of these events do not necessarily indicate a problem.
 However, if they are accompanied by other messages indicating a network problem, a further investigation is warranted.
 You can view controller status information in the Advanced Network Control Utility and status and error report information in the Windows NT System Event Log.
 These tools can help you monitor your network status and determine the operating state of the network.